In this post, I’m going to share with you a guide on creating a simple daily routine that works wonders! It has for me, finally!

 Estimate how much time you might require to get your tasks done.
 Unless you set a schedule you will never get things done and you can never set and stick to a daily routine.

 It is because we never set a schedule we never stick to it.
 Be very reasonable while setting a schedule.
-I would recommend at least 20 minutes to a task.
+I would recommend at least 20 minutes for a task.

 I had always read that you needed to keep your to-dos and your goals for the day in front of your eyes.

-So create that schedule and one you do, stick it in front of you where you can easily see.
-Where your mind can easily see.
+So create that schedule and once you do, keep your routine and plans in front of you where you can easily see it.
+(Where your mind can easily see.)
 Try it.

-- Setting a Before/ after schedule: A helpful way to make a routine is setting your tasks before or after something’s that you already do.
+- Setting a Before/ after schedule: A helpful way to make a routine is setting your tasks before or after something that you already do.
 This makes it easy.